ivan-kleshnin/subjective-fullstack/README.md

 `common/permissions/` – a list of permissions by role (or group).
 I'm pretty convinced a.t.m. that putting permissions in DB is a bad idea.
 The more stuff you have under VCS – the better.
 Code provides much better control and bug-safety than DB (in general).

 `common/types/` – Tcomb / TypeScript / Flow types.
 "Type" files also include type-specific but business-logic-generic helpers.
+For example `User.js` can expose `export let isPaidClient = (user) => user.activated && !user.blocked && user.paidUntil > new Date()`

 `crons/` – one-structure-fits-all approach.
 Write your app code in project, not in crontabs.